A Comprehensive Guide to Year-End Giving

 Tools and resources like Help A Reporter Out and the Public Insights Network make it easier for journalists to get the stories they need.
 While you may not want or be able to develop a comprehensive public relations plan, we have a few options to include at a minimum to get you started.

 Whether or not you do any direct media outreach, it’s important to have a press or media kit ready for any outlet that wants to feature you.
-Prepare important campaign collateral like logos, graphics, photos, and more, and use an easy to access service like Dropbox or Box for file uploads, viewing, and sharing.
+Prepare important campaign collateral like logos, graphics, photos, and more, and use an easy to access service like Dropbox or Google Drive for file uploads, viewing, and sharing.

-Other (advertising, events, print, etc.)
+4. Other (advertising, events, print, etc.)

 Getting Started

-So here we are – so much to do, and so little time!
+So here we are.
+So much to do, and so little time!
 If you haven’t gotten started on your year-end campaign yet, let’s get to it.
 At CauseVox, we’re ready to get you up and going on a custom-made, easy-to-use fundraising website in just minutes.

 And this guide is just the beginning of all of the resources out there to help you create and execute a successful year-end giving campaign, starting today.